Destination Azure Databricks #

 For a detailed explanation of configuration parameters in the Applier file, read Applier Reference.

-Databricks Unity Catalog Support (Beta) #
+Databricks Unity Catalog support #

 As of now, note the following about the state of Arcion’s Unity Catalog support: